Table of Contents

 Found only in the Southeastern pine forests of the U.S, the brown-headed nuthatch has a distinct rubber duck-like call.

-This small nuthatch shares traits with other nuthatch species.
+This small bird shares traits with other nuthatch species.
 For example, they can excavate their own nests from the soft, rotting wood of trees.
 These cavities are usually no higher than 10 feet off the ground.

 If suitable nesting sites are not available, the brown-headed nuthatch will successfully nest in artificial nest boxes.